nliulab/MIMIC-Multimodal/README.md

 **Addition of Two New Outcomes**

-In the updated pipeline, we integrated two additional clinical outcomes that are not directly stored in the raw MIMIC-IV tables.
+In the updated pipeline, we integrated two additional clinical outcomes **invasive ventilation** and **sepsis onset** that are not directly stored in the raw MIMIC-IV tables.
 To obtain these variables, we queried Google BigQuery using the official SQL definitions provided by the MIMIC team.

 The relevant concept queries are available in the MIMIC Code Repository: